What is the net gain of ATP molecules produced during glycolysis? | Channels for Pearson+

 1

+Note that 2 ATP molecules are consumed in the initial steps of glycolysis to phosphorylate glucose and convert it into fructose-1,6-bisphosphate.

-Determine the net gain of ATP: Subtract the ATP used in the energy investment phase from the ATP produced in the energy payoff phase.
-The net gain is \(4 - 2 = 2\) ATP molecules.
+Calculate the net gain of ATP by subtracting the 2 ATP molecules used from the 4 ATP molecules produced, resulting in a net gain of 2 ATP molecules.

+Remember that glycolysis also produces 2 NADH molecules, which can be used in the electron transport chain to generate additional ATP, but these are not part of the net ATP gain from glycolysis itself.

 Watch next